JKJohnny KimMessages & Lectures

 This also connects with the idea of a uniquely formed person.
 Unique does not mean someone who is superior alone.
 It means each person is formed before God with a distinct calling and character.
 A community is not a factory that stamps out identical people.
 Each drop is different, but when all fall from the center of God, they become one rain.

-Here the story of Elijah and Elisha connects again.
+The story of Elijah and Elisha also belongs to this flow.
 It is precious for one person to minister powerfully, but it is more important that God's work continue to the next person.
 Missio Dei is not about making my project larger.
 It is about the place entrusted to me and the community being formed together inside the flow of God.

 In the end, the question is simple.
 Did this come from God?
 Did this zeal arise from the center of God?
 Is this ministry self-proof, or is it participation in God's character and mission?
 From here leadership begins.
 From here community becomes healthy.
 From here ripples move into the world.